General Education Courses

 Non-Degree Seeking Application

-The second of a two-course sequence, this course provides a lecture and laboratory study of the structure and function of human cells, tissues, organs, and body systems as they relate to human health and biology.
-The course stresses homeostatic control systems and coordinated body functions with an emphasis on the cardiovascular, lymphatic, immune, respiratory, digestive, urinary and reproductive system.
-Prerequisite(s): BI 156 Anatomy & Physiology l or transfer equivalent.
+The second of a two-course sequence, this course provides a lecture and laboratory study of the structure and function of human cells, tissues, organs and body systems as they relate to human health and biology.
+The course stresses homeostatic control systems and coordinated body functions with an emphasis on the cardiovascular, lymphatic, immune, respiratory, digestive, urinary, and reproductive systems.

 BU 221: Healthcare Economics: 3 credits